Southwest giving passengers affected by meltdown 25,000 frequent flyer points

 "For those who have requested refunds, reimbursements and/or are waiting to be reunited with lost bag(s), those processes are being handled with great urgency and we appreciate your patience," Jordan wrote.

-The offer comes as the airline faces multiple investigations, scrutiny from investors and at least one lawsuit over its cancellation of 15,700 flights at a peak holiday travel time.
+The offer and the luggage memo come as the airline is facing multiple investigations, scrutiny from investors and at least one lawsuit over its cancellation of 15,700 flights at a peak holiday travel time.

 The lawsuit, initiated by passenger Eric Capdeville, calls the airline's operations meltdown an "internally created crisis" and accuses the airline of violating federal law and its agreement with passengers "to provide prompt refunds for canceled flights."